 As creators of the dystopian series Black Mirror, Charlie Brooker and Annabel Jones have mastered the art of depicting society at its most anxiety-inducing.
-But when it comes to the future, the pair are surprisingly optimistic.
+But when it comes to the future, the pair aren’t ready to panic just yet.

 On September 23, 1984 a young Charlie Brooker saw something so terrifying that it would leave its mark on him for life.

 At 9.30 on a Sunday evening, Charlie – 13 years old at the time – sat down to watch television.
-What followed – the apocalyptic nuclear war drama Threads – left him slack-jawed and frozen stiff.
-The BBC show tapped into a zeitgeist fear of nuclear annihilation, using the backdrop of Sheffield to show what life would look like if a nuclear bomb were detonated.
+What followed – the apocalyptic war drama Threads – left him slack-jawed and frozen stiff.
+The BBC show tapped into a collective fear, using the backdrop of Sheffield to show what life would look like if a nuclear bomb were detonated.

-“It had a big impact,” says Charlie, now 48, sitting in a plush Soho hotel on a press junket for his own harrowing TV series, Black Mirror.
+“It had a big impact,” says Charlie, now 48 and best known for his own harrowing TV series, Black Mirror.
 “I was already a worried person and I could not understand at that time – with the world appearing constantly on the brink of nuclear war – why everyone wasn’t running around screaming.
 It felt like there was a crisis going on and alarm bells should have been ringing at all times.”

-That memory of watching people rummage around in the nuclear fallout, eating rats to survive, never really left Charlie.
-“That has probably translated directly into a lot of the unease you see in some episodes of Black Mirror,” he says.
-“As well as that sort of laughing-into-the-abyss type flavour to the comedy stuff I’ve done.
+That memory of watching people rummage around in the nuclear fallout, eating rats to survive, never really left him.
+“That has probably translated directly into a lot of the unease you see in some episodes of Black Mirror,” says Charlie, sitting in a plush Soho hotel alongside the series’ co-creator and producer, Annabel Jones.
+“That, and the sort of laughing-into-the-abyss type flavour to the comedy stuff I’ve done.
 I think they’ve both been born from the same traumatic shape the world was in back then.”

-Annabel Jones, co-creator and producer of Black Mirror, nods in agreement as she sits next to Charlie.
-“When you think back, it was fucking traumatising – to think that we were all on the verge of nuclear war.”
+“When you think back, it was fucking traumatising,” says Annabel, nodding.
+“To think that we were all on the verge of nuclear war.”

 Annabel and Charlie have been working together since 2008’s Dead Set, the ostensible blueprint for Black Mirror, which followed the contestants of a fictional Big Brother-style house while a zombie outbreak ravaged the outside world.
 Since then, the pair have taken Black Mirror from a cult Channel 4 series into a global Netflix mega-hit that attracts big-name talent (Miley Cyrus features in the latest series, while Jodie Foster has been a previous director).